Alazib/fantasyHunter/README.md

 How to run it?

-    1.Double click to the index.htlm file
+    1.Double click on the index.htlm file